mongodb/leafygreen-ui/packages/table/README.md

 `Cell` accepts HTML `td` element props.

 > All nested row animations are set at the Cell level, with a `max-height` set to 40vh, which should cover most cases with a relatively smooth animation.
-For taller content, set `disableAnimation={true}` or override the max-height with a `& > div { max-height: ... }` CSS selector.
+For taller content, set `disableAnimation={true}` or override the max-height with a `& > div { max-height: ... }` CSS selector on the `Cell` component.

 ## Feature Examples